adelmonsouza/adelmonsouza.github.io/_posts/2025-11-02-pagination-under-the-hood.md

 1. Pagination prevents OutOfMemoryError with millions of records
 2. `Pageable` generates `LIMIT/OFFSET` SQL automatically
 3. Indexes are crucial for performance with filters
-4. For giant datasets, consider cursor-based pagination
+4. Evite `COUNT(*)` pesados em endpoints muito acessados (cache ou estimativas podem ajudar)
-5. Simple architectural decisions have dramatic performance impacts
+5. Simples decisões arquiteturais têm impactos enormes em performance

 The decision to use pagination isn't just about following best practices – it's about understanding how architectural choices ripple through your application.
 Every decision has trade-offs, and understanding those trade-offs is what separates good developers from great ones.